 Test your Oculus Rift S mic with a game or program.
 Still no luck?
 Check out the next method then.

 Fix 4 – Check the sound settings

 In most cases, your Oculus Rift S headset mic will be set as the default input device once it’s correctly connected.
-But if you find the mic isn’t transmitting your voice at all, you should check the sound settings and make things right.
+But if it’s not, the mic won’t transmit your voice at all, and you should check the sound settings and make things right.

 - Press the Windows logo key and R on your keyboard at the same time to invoke the Run command.
 Then, type control in the text field and click OK.

 - Select Small icons next to View by, and then click Sound.